oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

    Click on 'Close'

-11. Let us select **Violations** tab, you'll find the table with comprehensive details for each rule violations for the target and severity of the violation.
+11. Let us select **Violations** tab.

+    You will see the table with comprehensive details for each rule, target name, Applicable to Pluggable Database, violation  severity  with keywords.

    ![Validate CIS ](images/cis-compliance-pdb-violations.png " ")